danswart/ryb-book/115-customers-value.Rmd

 **Market Dynamics**

 The choice between these strategies will depend on the nature of the market and personality of the owner.
-In rapidly changing industries with emerging technologies, a product-driven approach may be necessary to produce the innovatation needed to create new markets.
-In more mature markets, a <span class="f4 darkgreen">'Listen, then Provide'</span> approach is likely to be more effective.
+In rapidly changing industries with emerging technologies, a product-driven approach may be necessary to produce the innovation needed to create new markets.
+In more mature markets, a <span class="f4 darkgreen">'Listen, then Provide'</span> approach is very much more likely to be effective.
 <br>

 **Customer-Centric**

-<span class="f4 darkgreen">'Listen, then Provide'</span> strategies place strong emphasis on customer-centric behavior from everyone in the company.
-This translates to stronger customer loyalty and long-term success.
+<span class="f4 darkgreen">'Listen, then Provide'</span> strategies place emphasis on customer-centric behavior from everyone in the company.
+This translates to solid customer loyalty and long-term success.
 <br>

 ## **Hybrid Approach**

 This is a VERY strong strategy.
 You can anticipate future needs your customers might face as well as their current ones.
-Buggywhip makers had strong, loyal customers...until the automobile came along.
+Buggywhip makers had loyal customers...until the automobile came along.
 Carburetor manufacturers year after year made better and better carburetors.
 They had many happy customers.
 Then came the fuel injector.
-They did not include the future in their customer service plans and the market disappeared.
+They did not monitor currently developing options nor did they include the future in their customer service plans.
+The market disappeared.

 A hybrid approach is a way to be ahead of the game for your customers.